zx0223winner/HSDSnake/README.md

 ```

+> [!NOTE]
-`Note`: To add new species, users can simply put extra lines of species name, ncbi_assembly id and required files in the `config.yaml` file as above.
+> To add new species, users can simply put extra lines of species name, ncbi_assembly id and required files in the `config.yaml` file as above.
 The ncbi_assembly (e.g., GCF_000001735.4.zip) already contains the standard input files such as gff3, cds, protein.fa.

+> [!NOTE]
-`Optional`: To download extra ncbi assembly 'XX.zip' from NCBI, users can substitue the ncbi_assembly id (e.g., GCF_000001735.4) with yours in the command below:
+> To download extra ncbi assembly 'XX.zip' from NCBI, users can substitue the ncbi_assembly id (e.g., GCF_000001735.4) with yours in the command below:

 >curl -OJX GET "https://api.ncbi.nlm.nih.gov/datasets/v2alpha/genome/accession/GCF_000001735.4/download?include_annotation_type=GENOME_FASTA,GENOME_GFF,RNA_FASTA,CDS_FASTA,PROT_FASTA,SEQUENCE_REPORT&filename=GCF_000001735.4.zip"

 Now, you can run the pipeline using the following commands: